mpenaz/Diploma/README.md

 Import realm and user information from [keycloak/configuration](https://github.com/mpenaz/compas/tree/master/keycloak-configuration)

+#### Test Users information
+Peter Boss is a manager of John and Villa
+John Doe is a manager of Josh, Adam
+Villa Sye is working on shared goals together with John

 you can login with:
 ```
+user: peterBoss
+password: peter

 user: johnDoe
 password: john

-John Doe is manager of Josh, Villa, Adam

 user: joshBrown
 password: josh